Finder’s Fees Campaign

 The NASUWT wants to shine a light on this practice and the way in which it denies supply teachers access to permanent work.

 The NASUWT is therefore asking you to show your solidarity by sending a letter to your MP.
-We have drafted a template letter for you to use, which you can send via the Union's Contact Your MP facility below.
+We have drafted a template letter for you to use, which you can send via the Union's Contact Your MP service below.

 Some starter text